User personalization layer

 - Quota Manager

-When deploying the user personalization feature, you define the policies in the Full Configuration management interface.
+When deploying the user personalization feature, you define the policies within Studio.
 You then assign the policies to the delivery group bound to the machine catalog, where the feature is deployed.

 If you leave the master image with no user personalization layer configuration, the services remain idle and do not interfere with authoring activities.